felimomo/Walleye-Revised-Paper/fisheries.md

 In {ref}`tab:fixed-params` we show the parameter values obtained for the optimized fixed HCRs.
 The episode utilities obtained by these HCRs are displayed in {ref}`tab:rew-table` and {ref}`fig:rewards`.
 With respect to the $\text{Utility}_{yield}$ and $\text{Utility}_{HARA}$ utilities, we find that nearly all policies obtain essentially equal amounts of utility—-the only exception being the cPP policy which underperforms relative to the other policies in the HARA scenario.
-In contrast to this, in the trophy fishing scenario (right column), we see that the 2RL control obtains about 30\% more utility than other policies.
+In contrast to this, in the trophy fishing scenario (right column), we see that the 2RL control obtains about 30\% more utility than other harvesting policies.

 The optimized HCRs are visualized in {ref}`fig:policies`, where we plot exploitation rate as a function of stock biomass.
 We discuss these plots in the following paragraphs.